 In the United States, there are more than 100 million housing units, and the majority of them are "single family dwellings," or houses.
 In cities, in the suburbs and in rural communities, houses are a very common sight.

-Have you ever wondered how a house is built?
+Many are wondering: How much does it cost to build a house and how a house is built?
 What holds up the ceilings and the walls?
 What keeps the rain out?
 What parts go into making a house?
 How many different people are involved when a house goes up?
 If you would like to know the answers to questions like these, or if you have simply been curious to know all the steps that go into making a new home, then read on.
 In this article, you'll learn exactly how houses are built.

 So let's start at the beginning.
 What is a house?
 According to The American Heritage Dictionary of the English Language, a house is "A structure serving as a dwelling for one or more persons, especially for a family."
 You probably have a very specific mental image of the "typical house."
 It is a structure on its own piece of land, generally with a lawn and plants outside.
 It has a pitched roof, walls covered in brick or siding, windows and doors.
 Inside there are rooms like the kitchen, the living room, bedrooms and bathrooms.